the-senior-dev/sm_bare_bone_method/README.md

 ----

-### 3. [EXPERT] Add a global language switch to the page
+### 3. [EXPERT] Add a global theme switch to the application
 #### Acceptance Criteria
 1. In the `Header`, add a dropdown that will change the theme of the whole website
-2. All the component should switch color to match the dark/light mode
+2. All the component should switch color to match the `dark/light` mode
 3. The theme choice should be persisted in `localStorage`
+4. Extra: use a `complex state machine` for the them state like `useReducer`, `immer.js` or `x-state`
 > Light-on-dark color scheme —also called black mode, dark mode, dark theme, night mode, or lights-out (mode)— is a color scheme that uses light-colored text, icons, and graphical user interface elements on a dark background. -- Wikipedia

 ![dark-mode-switch](examples/dark-mode-switch.png)

 #### Optional Acceptance Criteria:
-- the language switch should pickup the browser default language if not configured previously
+- the theme switch should pickup the browser default language if not configured previously
-- the api calls should fetch data in the user preferred language when possible

-###### Hint: take time to understand where the state of the localization will live and how you will distribute it to all the component.
+###### Hint: take time to understand where the state of the state of the dark mode will live and how you will distribute it to all the components.

-###### Hint: although we leave the choice up to you, we recommend a light-weight state management solution like React.Context.
+###### Hint: although we leave the choice up to you, we recommend a light-weight state management solution like `React.Context`.

 ### Solution
 1. Code Solution - Language Switch